 Then, of course, there's the obvious—by cutting the "active dieting" down to two days a week, that's a heck of a lot less time you have to spend crunching numbers in the kitchen and in the supermarket.
 But it means you are still eating around 2000 fewer calories each week.
 You can plan out your fast day meals in advance and what's more, you choose the fast days that suit you.
 Planning to have a "fast day" on Tuesday, then realize it's happy hour and two-for-one on tacos?
 No problem; you can simply switch your fast day to whenever it works for you.
 The only rule?
 You can't do two fasting days consecutively.

 On your fast days, with only 500 calories to play around with, you're going to want to be strategic.
 Think about your typical working weekday (no one on team Byrdie fancied a weekend fast, thanks very much).
 Are you more prone to a 4 p.m. slump, or do you crave calories until lunch then feel your appetite slip away a little more?
 Based on your appetite, choose when in the day to have a bigger meal, and when to have a more spartan snack.

 The flexibility and fuss-free nature of 5:2 make it ideal for busy girls (Jennifer Aniston and Miranda Kerr are reportedly fans, and you know those ladies are on their grind), plus the plan has legions of fans who swear by the speed at which it helped them shift pounds.

-We asked Kamilla Schaffner, a leading clinical nutritionist of My London Nutritionist, to share her six favorite fast day recipes.
+We asked Kamilla Schaffner, a leading clinical nutritionist, to share her six favorite fast day recipes.
 Here are her top tips.